RuoranXu/ViaLean/README.md

 The central design goal is simple but important in LLM post‑training:

 > Make rare but valid local proof strategies visible before asking a model to rank them.
+> How can we make neuro‑symbolic systems more tightly integrated?
+> How can we mitigate the problem of long‑tailed data and augment rewards using model priors, instead of relying on trial‑and‑error exploration?

 ViaLean provides its own proof-search controller and bounded symbolic frontier.
 Its default search path is offline, has no Lake package dependencies, and treats Lean's kernel as the only proof authority.